dougeby/IntuneDocs/intune/network-access-control-integrate.md

 6. If the device is not compliant or not enrolled, the NAC partner solution instructs the user to enroll or fix the device compliance.

-7. The device attempts to re-verify its compliance and/or the enrollment state.
+7. The device attempts to reverify its compliance and/or the enrollment state.

 8. Once the device is enrolled and compliant, NAC partner solution gets the state from Intune.